 Sec.
 12-79.
-No cause finding by hHuman rights director finds no violation; appeal to committee.
+Human rights director finds no violation; appeal to committee.

-- (a) After the investigation and evidentiary hearing are concluded, If it is decided by if the human rights director that there is no reasonable cause to believe finds by the preponderance of the evidence that the respondent has engaged in a discriminatory practice in violation of this article did not violate a provision of this article, the human rights director shall notify the complainant and the respondent in writing of his/her/their determination within ten (10) days after such determination has been made.
+- (a) After the investigation and evidentiary hearing are concluded, if the human rights director finds by the preponderance of the evidence that the respondent did not violate a provision of this article, the human rights director shall notify the complainant and the respondent in writing of his/her/their determination within ten (10) days after such determination has been made.
 The human rights director shall also notify the parties of the complainant's right to appeal this determination pursuant to Sec.
-12-79(b). - The complainant, within ten (10) days after receiving a copy of a no cause finding the human rights director's (b) decision that the respondent did not violate a provision of this article, may file a written appeal with the human rights director for review by a complaint review committee, which shall be composed of three (3) members with a minimum of two (2) such members to be from the human rights commission; the remaining member shall either be from the commission on the status of women or from the human rights commission.
+12-79(b). - The complainant, within ten (10) days after receiving a copy of the human rights director's decision that the respondent did not violate a provision of this article, may file a written appeal with the human rights director for review by a complaint review committee, which shall be composed of three (3) members with a minimum of two (2) such members to be from the human rights commission; the remaining member shall either be from the commission on the status of women or from the human rights commission.
 However, all members shall be appointed by the human rights commission.
-Upon receiving such appeal, the human rights director shall refer the matter forward all of the evidence collected during his/her/their investigation to a complaint review committeewhich shall be composed of three (3) members with a minimum of two (2) such members to be from the human rights commission; the remaining member shall either be from the commission on the status of women or from the human rights commission.
-However, all members shall be appointed by the human rights commission.
-The complaint review committee shall act only in an advisory and conciliatory capacity.
-The committee shall review the human rights director's decision under the whole record test standard of review and complete its review and determination within thirty (30) days after the appeal is filed.
+Upon receiving such appeal, the human rights director shall forward all of the evidence collected during his/her/their investigation to a complaint review committee The committee shall review the human rights director's decision under the whole record test standard of review and complete its review and determination within thirty (30) days after the appeal is filed.
 The committee, at its discretion, may set a hearing date for a hearing to be held within thirty (30) days of receiving the case for oral arguments from the parties and/or their attorneys.
 No new evidence may be received.
-If the committee finds that the human rights director's decision is supported by competent evidence pursuant to the whole record test standard of review, determines that there is no reasonable cause to believe that the respondent has engaged in a discriminatory practice, the complaint review committee shall notify the complainant and the respondent in writing of its determination within ten (10) days after such determination has been made, and the committee's decision shall be final.
-However, I If the complaint review committee finds that the human rights director's decision is not supported by competent evidence pursuant to the whole record test standard of review, there is reasonable cause to believe that the respondent has violated any provisions of article IV, divisions 1 through 4 of this chapter, the complaint review committee within said thirty day period, shall endeavor by conference and conciliation with the parties to reach a voluntary and amicable solution to the alleged discriminatory practice.
-If the committee determines that it is unable to obtain a voluntary conciliation and resolve shall send the matter back to the human rights director for further investigation. , the complainant and respondent shall be so notified in writing within ten (10) days from such determination.
+If the committee finds that the human rights director's decision is supported by competent evidence pursuant to the whole record test standard of review, the committee shall notify the complainant and the respondent in writing of its determination within ten (10) days after such determination has been made, and the committee's decision shall be final.
+If the committee finds that the human rights director's decision is not supported by competent evidence pursuant to the whole record test standard of review, the committee shall send the matter back to the human rights director for further investigation.
 The human rights director shall conduct an additional investigation and/or issue a new decision that is supported by competent evidence within thirty (30) days.
 This new decision is subject to appeal by the aggrieved party pursuant to this section or Sec.
 12-80.